JesseEmond/blitz-2025-registration/README.md

 The game loading logic is [here](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/maps/map_loader.decomp.js), but essentially it parses a super tiny PNG that looks like this:
-![Very small image with high constrast pixels showing the layout of a map](readme_media/map_layout.png) and where each pixel is a tile and each color maps to a specific entity type (a threat, a player spawn, a wall).
+![Very small image with high constrast pixels showing the layout of a map](readme_media/map_layout.png) where each pixel is a tile and each color maps to a specific entity type (a threat, a player spawn, a wall).

 If you squint, you can kind of see that it's this one:
 ![Image of the game, showing the same road layouts as the previous layout image](readme_media/map_layout_real.png)

 When we receive tick 0, we can check all the maps we know about and find out which one it is (& verify that we _do_ indeed know about all the maps shown to us on the server).
 ## Let's Plan Ahead
-So we can copy the server now, yay! ...
-What now?
+So by reimplementing the logic above in Rust we can copy the server now, yay! ...
+What then?
 ### "It's free ~~real estate~~ search space"
 Recall that we start from a simple bot that does a search for possible moves by treating moves by threats as a fork in the search graph:
 ![same search graph visualization from earlier, where the first layer is a root node with two options, the second layer are nodes with options for enemy 1, the next layer are nodes with options for enemy 2, the next layer are options for the player once more, and an implied continuity](readme_media/search_graph_example.png)
 It's as if the game was made up of "turns", like: player, enemy 1, enemy 2, ...
 I started with this, with a search depth of 10 "turns" ahead.

 But for threats that we know how to predict, we can skip the work of looking at all their possible moves and just pick the move we _know_ it will take.
 This is akin to getting a search depth "for free" when we encounter this threat type (well, not free, at a compute cost of simulating it).
-It's kind of like we can prune the other branches.
+We effectively get to prune all the other branches.

 Suppose in the image above that we have changed our bot to simulate "Enemy 2".
-It's as if we can prune its non-taken branches "for free":
+We can prune its non-taken branches "for free":
 ![similar search graph visualization as above, where the first layer is a root node with two options, the second layer are nodes with options for enemy 1, the next layer are nodes with options for enemy 2, but this time a single option is available for each node of enemy 2, with the other options faded out](readme_media/search_graph_example_pruned.png)
-It's almost as if that depth doesn't exist anymore (it's a "passthrough", really, except from the need to simulate it).
-So we can actually just do that -- when doing a search, don't treat this as a depth in our search graph (and don't count towards our search depth budget of 10 turns).
+It's almost as if that depth doesn't exist anymore (it's a "passthrough", really, except for the need to simulate it).
+So we can actually just treat it like that -- when doing a search, don't treat this as a depth in our search graph (and don't count towards our search depth budget of 10 turns).

-Note that as we simulate more and more threat types, this extra compute cost becomes noticeable and we must reduce our search depth to keep it reasonable.
+Note that as we simulate more and more threat types, this extra "free depth" simulation compute cost becomes noticeable and we must reduce our search depth to keep it reasonable.
 We gradually end up with a "shallower" search to stay in the time budget, but we fully know what will happen when we explore a possibility (& are still looking at more of _our_ moves ahead -- less "turns" spent on enemies).
 Once we can fully simulate all enemies, we end up with a search on _only_ our moves.
 ### Going faster to search deeper
 This also means that optimizing our simulation can really pay off -- we unblock budget to do a deeper search of more moves ahead.